aeternity/aepp-sdk-js/docs/guides/oracles.md

 const options = { queryFee: 1337, ...oracleTtlOptions }

-// the first argument is the queryFormat and the second is the responseFormat const oracle = await aeSdk.registerOracle('{"city": "str"}', '{"temperature": "int"}', options)
+// the first argument is the queryFormat and the second is the responseFormat await oracle.register('{"city": "str"}', '{"temperature": "int"}', options)
 ```

 Note:

-- By default the oracle will exist for the next 500 KeyBlocks.
+- By default the oracle will exist for the next 500 key blocks.
 - If you intend to keep your oracle running longer you should increase the `oracleTtlValue` and/or set up a service that automatically extends the TTL before it expires.
-- The `oracleId` will be similar to the address of the account that registered the Oracle.
-   - The only difference is the prefix that will be `ok_` instead of `ak_`
-   - This means that each account can only host 1 oracle.
-It's not possible to manage multiple oracles using the same account.

 ## 2. Some party: query an oracle and poll for response